mcfletch/2daypython/lessonplan.rst

 * indexing

   .. image:: images/listindices.png
+     :alt: Image showing indices aligned with spaces before each item in list

   * ``alist[i]`` looks up the index in the above scheme and gets the next item
   * ``alist[-i]`` looks up the index in the second line and gets the next item